Challenges of a Genius. My Letter to Ludwig Van Beethoven

 Bach's Well Tempered Clavier

-Johann Sebastian Bach became a revelation to you as you perfected the difficult preludes and fugues.
+Johann Sebastian Bach became a revelation to you as you perfected his difficult preludes and fugues.
 What a lesson in counterpoint these challenging masterpieces offer.
 I have only been able to play three of the 24 preludes and fugues well.
 My attempt to master even one of Bach's Inventions has taken me many months of practice.

 From the beginning of your childhood, your amazing gift for improvisation surprised others.
 Your father, however, did not approve of this and he regularly punished you for your ability to improvise on any musical piece placed before you.
 How sad this is.
 Shame on your father!